sierraaa19/CSE110/docs/User Stories.md

 ### 2. Add goal (4.5, High)

   As a user with a lot of goals
   I want to add new goals to the list of goals
   So that I can see my new daily goals on the list

   Scenario 1: When there is no goal in the list
   Given the current date is Mon 1/29
   And there is no goal in the list
   When I add a new goal
   Then the new goal will be show after the date which is the top of the goal list

   Scenario 2: When there are some uncrossed goals in the list Given the current date is Mon 1/29
   And there are some uncrossed goals in the list
   When I add a new goal
   Then the new goal will be show after all uncrossed goals in the list

   Scenario 3: When there are some uncrossed goals in the list and some crossed goals in the list Given the current date is Mon 1/29
   And there are some uncrossed goals in the list
   And there are some crossed goals in the list
   When I add a new goal
   Then the new goal will be show after all uncrossed goals in the list and before all crossed goals in the list

   Scenario 4: When there are some crossed goals in the list Given the current date is Mon 1/29
   And there are some crossed goals in the list
   When I add a new goal
   Then the new goal will be show before all crossed goals in the list

 ### 3. Cross goal (2, High)

   As a user with a lot of goals
   I want to cross a goal when I reach it
   So that I can see the goal I reached has been crossed and moved to the bottom of the list

   Scenario 1: When there are some goals
   Given there are Goal1, Goal2, Goal3 in the goals list When I tap "Goal1"
   Then there Goal1 will be crossed
-And Goal1 will be moved to the bottom of the list
-And Goal2 will be moved to the top of the list
+  And Goal1 will be moved to the bottom of the list And Goal2 will be moved to the top of the list
   And Goal3 will be moved to the second place of the list

-4. Keyboard (High)
-As a user with a lot of goals
-I want to use keyboard to add new goal to the list of goals So that I can see my new daily goal in the list of goals

-Scenario 1: When there is no goal in the list
-Given there is no goal in the list
-When I tap "+"
-Then there shows a keyboard
-And I use keyboard to type in a new goal
-Then the new goal will be show after the date which is the top of the goal list

-5. Mic (Medium)
-As a user with a lot of goals
-I want to use mic to add new goal to the list of goals So that I can see my new daily goal in the list of goals

-Scenario 1: When there is no goal in the list
-Given there is no goal in the list
-When I tap "+"
-Then there is "Mic" option
-And I tap "Mic"
-And I use mic to tell a new goal
-Then the new goal will be show after the date which is the top of the goal list

 # Tasks

-  - US1-1: getCurrentDate
+  - US1-Current_date-task-1: getCurrentDate
-  - US1-2: displayCurrentDate
+  - US1-Current_date-task-2: displayCurrentDate
-  - US2-1: addGoals
+  - US2-Add_goal-task-1: addGoals
-  - US2-2: displayGoals
+  - US2-Add_goal-task-2: displayGoals
-  - US3-1: deletGoal
+  - US3-Cross_goal-task-1: deletGoal
-  - US3-2: displayCrossedGoal
+  - US3-Cross_goal-task-2: displayCrossedGoal